JamoDevNich/SuperHub3-CLI/README.md

 The Guest and Private WLANs can be toggled via the menu, or via the `--wlan` argument.
 Toggling the Guest WLAN will change some user-defined settings on your router, [see here](../../wiki/Functions-Documentation#wlan).

 ### Viewing clients
-The router's clients can be viewed through the menu, or through the `--clients` command line option.
+The router's clients can be viewed through the menu, or through the `--clients` command line argument.

 ![Image showing router clients](https://i.imgur.com/L1low59.png)

+### Rebooting the router
+You can reboot the router via the menu, or through the `--reboot` command line argument.

 ## Misc
 ### Output modes
 There are a variety of output modes available through command line arguments, such as json-compatible output or a verbose mode if desired, [see here](../../wiki/Command-Line-Arguments#other).

+## Feedback
-### Feature suggestions
+### Feature Suggestions
 Feel free to open a new issue with a feature suggestion, or fork/pull request.

+### Acknowledgements
+Thanks to the following:

+- haywirephoenix: Toggling the WLAN
+- jasonchu024: Reboot and Logout OIDs